Adam Mitzner

 Adam Mitzner (born 1964) is an American writer of legal thrillers and a practicing attorney.
-His books have been critically acclaimed for their realistic portrayal of the law as well as for their twists and turns.

-Early life and education
+Early life

 Mitzner was born in Brooklyn, New York, and grew up in East Brunswick, New Jersey.
 He is a 1982 graduate of East Brunswick High School, where he served as student council president.

 Mitzner attended Brandeis University, where he received a B.A. and M.A.
 (Politics).
 He graduated from the University of Virginia School of Law in 1989.

 Career

-A Conflict of Interest was published in 2011 and was named one of Suspense Magazine's Best Book of the Year.
-It reached #1 on Audible on January 30, 2012.
+Mitzner debut novel, A Conflict of Interest, was published in 2011 and was named one of Suspense Magazine's Best Books of the Year.
+The audiobook version reached number one on Audible on January 30, 2012.

-A Case of Redemption was published in 2013, and was the only literature nominee of the American Bar Association's Silver Gavel Award.

-Losing Faith was published in April 2015.

-The Girl From Home was published in April 2016.
+In 2013, Mitzner released A Case of Redemption, which was the only literature nominee for the American Bar Association's Silver Gavel Award.
+This was followed by Losing Faith in April 2015 and The Girl from Home in April 2016.

-In 2016, Mitzner switched publishers, signing a two-book deal with Thomas & Mercer.
-His first Thomas & Mercer book, Dead Certain, was published in June 2017.
-Dead Certain was a #1 Kindle best-seller and was on Amazon charts for seven straight weeks.
+In 2016, he signed a two-book deal with Thomas & Mercer.
+His first book with the publisher, Dead Certain, was published in June 2017.
+The novel became a number one Kindle bestseller and remained on Amazon charts for seven consecutive weeks.

 On June 25, 2019, Mitzner published A Matter of Will.

-On April 14, 2020, Mitzner published The Best Friend, the third book in the Broden Legal series.
-Booklist wrote: "This is a well-constructed, compelling legal thriller that deals perceptively with guilt and retribution, all set on a firm basis of love."
+He continued the Broden Legal series with The Best Friend on April 14, 2020.
+Booklist described it as "a well-constructed, compelling legal thriller that deals perceptively with guilt and retribution, all set on a firm basis of love."

+In 2021, he released The Perfect Marriage, a novel that delves into the complexities of relationships.
+The story follows James and Jessica Sommers as their pasts collide, testing their marriage with hidden agendas and revenge.

+In 2023, Mitzner published Love Betrayal Murder, a legal thriller focusing on an office romance gone wrong.
+Bookreporter hailed it as his finest work yet, referring to it as "his own The Firm, if you will."

+In 2024, The Brothers Kenney was published, a murder mystery that centers around former track star Sean Kenney, who returns home after years of estrangement to confront family secrets and unravel a devastating death.